Harshita245-tech/Harshita245-tech/README.md

 ---

 ## 📌 Conclusion
-This document covers essential  HDFS commandsand MapReduce Word Count execution in Hadoop.
+This document covers essential  HDFS commands and MapReduce Word Count execution in Hadoop.
 It provides a step-by-step guide to uploading files, executing MapReduce jobs, retrieving results, and managing HDFS directories.
-Understanding these commands and processes is crucial for effectively working with **Hadoop's distributed computing framework. 🚀
+Understanding these commands and processes is crucial for effectively working with Hadoop's distributed computing framework. 🚀